 While the Covid-19 pandemic poses an immediate threat to health, scientists are once again turning to cord blood stems.
 Promising clinical trials are underway in Asia, Europe and the United States, investigating whether umbilical cord HSCs and MSCs would treat acute respiratory distress syndrome (ARDS), which is often a fatal complication of COVID-19.

 While there is no hard evidence around cord blood for treating Covid-19 yet, a new clinical trial has been launched to investigate a potential treatment with umbilical cord-derived MSCs (mesenchymal stem cells).
-The trial, which was given immediate authorisation by the FDA, will take place on 24 Covid-19 patients.
+The trial, which was given immediate authorization by the FDA, will take place on 24 Covid-19 patients.

 Cord blood HSCs offer standard therapies for a range of inherited and blood-related disorders.
-Two of the most significant are types of leukaemia and anaemia.
+Two of the most significant are types of Leukaemia and Anaemia.

-While this form of leukaemia is rare, it can be cured with an infusion of cord blood HSCs.
+While this form of Leukaemia is rare, it can be cured with an infusion of cord blood HSCs.
 In June 2019, a baby boy born with acute lymphoblastic leukaemia was saved following a successful stem cell therapy using donated cord blood.
 Used in combination with chemotherapy, Harri’s therapy was 100% successful.